Skip to content Skip to footer

 Frequently Asked Questions

-Does dry cupping hurt?
+Does cupping therapy hurt?

-How is dry cupping different from a massage?
+How is cupping different from a massage?

 Should I get dry cupping or Hijama?